Chronic Kidney Disease: Cardiovascular Disease and Dyslipidemia

 Nonetheless, long-term observational studies indicate that patients with moderate (stage 2 to 4) CKD are eight times more likely to die than progress to requiring renal replacement therapy, due largely to cardiovascular complications.
 A prospective observational study of more than one million patients revealed that a progressive reduction in estimated GFR below 45 ml/min strongly correlated in a graded fashion with risk of CVD and over-all mortality, reaching a respective event rate of 2.8-fold and 3.2-fold by stage 4 CKD.

-However, the spectrum of cardiovascular disease differs, as deaths due to arrhythmia and heart failure are more common in patients with advanced kidney disease when compared to the general population.
+However, the spectrum of cardiovascular disease differs, as deaths due to arrhythmia and HF are more common in patients with advanced kidney disease when compared to the general population.
 Amongst ESRD population, the mortality rate in the United States remains amongst the highest worldwide, exceeding 20% annually for patients on dialysis.

 How to utilize team care?